avaje/avaje-nima/README.md

 Convenience Library to make using the varios avaje libraries with helidon easier.

-Along with Helidon SE, It transitively brings in the following avaje services:
+Along with Helidon SE, It transitively brings in the following avaje libraries:
 - [`config`](https://avaje.io/config)
 - [`http-api`](https://avaje.io/http/)
 - [`http-client`](https://avaje.io/http-client/)